videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 I already wrote an article about
-[failure modes in distributed systems](http://videlalvaro.github.io/2013/12/failure-modes-in-distributed-systems.html) but is worth reiterating here.
+[failure modes in distributed systems](http://videlalvaro.github.io/2013/12/failure-modes-in-distributed-systems.html) but it is worth reiterating here.
 A property of a distributed system model is what kind of process failures are assumed.
 On the _crash-stop_ failure mode, a process is assumed to be correct until it crashes.
 Once it crashes, it never recovers.
 There's also the